 STATE OF CALIFORNIA AS A UNIT OF THE NATIONAL PARK SYSTEM, AND FOR

 June 8, 2012

-Mr. Chairman and members of the Subcommittee, thank you for the opportunity to appear before your committee to present the Department of the Interior's views on H.R.
-3894, to authorize the Secretary of the Interior to conduct a special resource study of the Pullman Historic Site in Chicago, Illinois, and for other purposes.
+Mr. Chairman, thank you for the opportunity to appear before your committee to present the views of the Department of the Interior on H.R.
+3641, a bill to establish Pinnacles National Park in the State of California as a unit of the National Park System, and for other purposes.

 The Department supports H.R.
 3641 with amendments.
 The bill would redesignate Pinnacles National Monument as Pinnacles National Park, expand existing park wilderness, and rename the wilderness in honor of an early park proponent.

 H.R.
 3641 would reestablish Pinnacles National Monument as Pinnacles National Park.
 Pinnacles National Monument encompasses 60 million years of geological and plate tectonic history, 4,000 years of California heritage from prehistoric to historic, and the range of the condor dating from the Pleistocene Epoch.
 The monument has truly extraordinary natural resources and has played a crucial role in the reintroduction of the California condor to its traditional range in California.